prihan7/sql-data-projects/Richard_Supply_Project/README.md

 ## 🚀 Outcome

-Derived insights on product demand and supplier competition.
+Identified demand trends and supplier competition using SQL queries.